nestjs/docs.nestjs.com/content/microservices/grpc.md

 $ npm i --save @grpc/reflection
 ```

-then it can be hooked into the gRPC server using the `onLoadPackageDefinition` hook in your gRPC server options.
+Then it can be hooked into the gRPC server using the `onLoadPackageDefinition` hook in your gRPC server options, as follows:

 ```typescript
 @@filename(main)